How to Select and Contact Faculty to Look for a Research Assistant (RA) or Fellowship Position

 - If a faculty member has no funding available or if s/he is not able to meet with you, ask him/her to recommend other investigators to

 contact.
-If you don’t find anything at first, check back with faculty a month or two later.
+If you do not find anything at first, check back with faculty a month or two later.

-- Most master’s applicants will not receive an offer until after April 15, but start as soon as you are admitted.
+- Most master's applicants will not receive an offer until after April 15 (if at all), but start as soon as you are admitted.
+Master's students who perform well in the program

 Types of Funding Available